eqasim-org/eqasim-switzerland/README.md

 - Contract: [Open Data][2]

 **Spatial Structure**
-- Content `spatial_structure_2018.xlsx` is an Excel sheet with all kinds of spatial classifications for all municipalities in 2018
+- Content: `spatial_structure_2018.xlsx` is an Excel sheet with all kinds of spatial classifications for all municipalities in 2018
 - Year: 2018
 - Contract: [Open Data][3]

 **Municipality Type**
-- Content `municipality_types/` contains a shape file from BfS that assigns a Gemeindetyp (municipality type) to each municipality.
+- Content: `municipality_types/` contains a shape file from BfS that assigns a Gemeindetyp (municipality type) to each municipality.
 - Year: 2014
 - Contract: [Open Data][3]

 **Country Codes**
-- Content `country_codes_2018.xlsx` contains the official BfS country codes
+- Content: `country_codes_2018.xlsx` contains the official BfS country codes
 - Year: 2018
 - Contract [Open Data][4]

 **STATENT**
-- Content `statent/` contains the enterprise register for Switzerland with coordinates, number of employees and classifications of the enterprises.
+- Content: `statent/` contains the enterprise register for Switzerland with coordinates, number of employees and classifications of the enterprises.
 - Year: 2014
 - Contract: Until end of 2018?

+**OSM**
+- Content: `osm/` contains a snapshot of the OSM database for Switzerland from [geofabrik][5].
+Originally, the format is bz2, but pt2matsim can only work with gz.
+Therefore, it has been repackaged (see `utils/repackage_osm.sh`)!
+- State: 7 Oct 2018
+- Contract: [Open Data][5]

 [1]: https://www.bfs.admin.ch/bfs/de/home/dienstleistungen/geostat/geodaten-bundesstatistik/administrative-grenzen/generalisierte-gemeindegrenzen.assetdetail.5247306.html